wolfmanstout/talon-gaze-ocr/README.md

 - Command subtitles may cause disambiguation when selecting a range of text.
 - Dragon recognition timestamps are slightly off, leading to lower accuracy especially during text selection.
 Works best with Conformer.
+- Text selection only works in apps that support shift-click to select (vs. dragging), which excludes some PDF viewers.
 - See the [issue tracker](https://github.com/wolfmanstout/talon-gaze-ocr/issues)
-  for other bugs that have been discovered.
+  for bugs that have been discovered.

 ## Dependencies